Women in the Philippines: Marriage and relationships

 Courtship and relationships in the Philippines are conservative in nature.
 The man will have to court the woman and prove his love for her before he can win her heart.
 Sometimes the courtship period would last for years.
 This however, is a very old fashioned idea.
 In the bigger more urbanized cities, this conservative courtship idea is not so emphasized as much.
 Parents prefer their daughter to be courted in their home, so they can have a chance to know the man.
 It is during the courtship period that the man would put his best foot forward to create a good impression on the woman and her family.
 Generally, the man is being measured on his being a gentleman, ability to respect the woman's family, and servitude (the extent of what he was willing to do to prove his love for the woman).
 Usually, the woman is courted by several men and will have to choose the best from among her suitors.
 Courtship and relationships remain the same for rural and urban areas despite the modern western influence.

 The Philippines and Vatican City are the only countries in the world to prohibit divorce (the Philippines allows divorce for Muslims).
 The Philippines is one of the few non-Muslim majority countries to maintain a criminal law against adultery; and the law differentiates between female infidelity (Article 333 called Adultery) and male infidelity (Article 334 called Concubinage, which has a more narrow definition and is punished less severely).
 Furthermore, Article 247 called Death or physical injuries inflicted under exceptional circumstances, provides that the killing of a spouse and/or of the partner of the spouse caught in the act of extramarital sex by the other spouse, as well as the killing of a daughter caught by the parent in the act of premarital sex, are to be punished only by the symbolic punishment of destierro (banishment from a geographical area for a period of time).
 These laws are based on old Spanish laws that were repealed in Spain in 1963 (the "crime of passion" law) and in 1978 (the adultery law).
-The Philippine is also one of 20 countries that still has a marry-your-rapist law (that is, a law that exonerates a rapist from punishment if he marries the victim after the attack).
+The Philippines is also one of 20 countries that still has a marry-your-rapist law (that is, a law that exonerates a rapist from punishment if he marries the victim after the attack).

-Culturally in the Philippines, divorce is viewed as negative and destructive, because of a tradition that emphasizes that the family is the core social unit, especially for the Filipino wife.
-Divorce is not perceived as a solution to any matrimonial-related problem because it hinders the development or progress of the basic community unit.
-Therefore, husband and wife are obligated to fix any problems within the boundaries of the marriage.